cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 </div>

-To register your **CloudLinux OS 8** server with CloudLinux Network using activation key, run the following command:
+To register your **CloudLinux OS Shared 8** server with CloudLinux Network using activation key, run the following command:

 <div class="notranslate">